Parts of Lindsey

-The Parts of Lindsey are a traditional division of Lincolnshire, England, covering the northern part of the county.
+The Parts of Lindsey was a traditional division of Lincolnshire, England, covering the northern part of the county.
 The Isle of Axholme, which is on the west side of the River Trent, has normally formed part of it.
 The district's name originated from the Kingdom of Lindsey of Anglo-Saxon times, whose territories were merged with that of Stamford to form Lincolnshire.

 As with the other historic divisions of Lincolnshire, Lindsey is no longer a local government unit, although its name survives in that of two districts of the county council area Lincolnshire (East and West Lindsey), and it is still recognised as a geographical area.

 Local government

 When the English shires were established, Lindsey became part of Lincolnshire.
 It, and each of Kesteven and Holland, acquired the formal designation of Parts of Lincolnshire.
 Thus it became the Parts of Lindsey.